-Disk Type CBT-enabled Full Image Backups Incremental/ Differential Image Backups Restore of CBT-enabled Full Image Backups Restore of Incremental/ Differential Image Backups Thin (Required space supplied and zeroed out on demand.)
-Only used disk sectors are backed up.
+Disk Type CBT-enabled Full Image Backups Incremental/ Differential Image Backups Restore of CBT-enabled Full Image Backups Restore of Incremental/ Differential Image Backups Thin Only used disk sectors are backed up.
 Only changed disk sectors are backed up.
 Only used sectors are restored.
 Only used disk sectors are restored.
 Each sector is restored only once.
-Zeroed Thick (All space allocated at creation time, unused part zeroed out on first write.)
-Only used disk sectors are backed up.
+(Required space supplied and zeroed out on demand.)
+Zeroed Thick Only used disk sectors are backed up.
 Only changed disk sectors are backed up.
 Only used sectors are restored.
 Only used disk sectors are restored.
 Each sector is restored only once.
-Eager Zeroed Thick (All space allocated and zeroed out at creation time.)
-All disk sectors are backed up.
-Only changed disk sectors are backed up.
+(All space allocated at creation time, unused part zeroed out on first write.)
+Eager Zeroed Thick All disk sectors are are Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.
+(All space allocated and zeroed out at creation time.) backed up.
 Virtual Compatibility RDM (Raw Device Mapping) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.
 Network File System (NFS) All disk sectors are backed up.
 Only changed disk sectors are backed up.
 The entire disk is restored.
 The entire disk is restored.
 Each sector is restored only once.

-i NOTE: Regardless of the disk provisioning type, image-level Full Backups without CBT back up only the allocated blocks of the disk.
+NOTE: Regardless of the disk provisioning type, image-level Full Backups without CBT back up only the allocated blocks of the disk.
 Thus, backup of a 20 GB disk that only uses 2 GB results in a backup size of approximately 2 GB backup.
 If the disk resides on an NFS disk, the entire disk is backed up and the size reflects this.